-III.
+IV.
 ANALYZING LLM COMPRESSION PERFORMANCE ON LITERARY TEXT

-This section provides initial results of experiments conducted to evaluate limitations of LLM compression.
+This section provides initial results on experiments we conducted to evaluate potential applications and limitations of LLM compression.
 We use entropy, compression ratio, and edit distance to compare LLM compressed text to the baseline of Zlib's Deflate compression algorithm.
-Table I indicates the subject texts and their identifiers used in figures.
+Table I contains the names of the stories we studied, along with their associated identifiers used for brevity in corresponding figures.